 Gone are those days when mothers were totally accountable for household chores and 24*7 childcare.
 The current era has transformed traditional mothers into outgoing and professional working mothers.
-In order to take care of their infants while being out on their jobs or shopping, they have resorted to breast milk storage which gives them the benefit of flexibility along with personal space.
+In order to take care of their infants while being out on their jobs or shopping, they have resorted to breast milk storage, which gives them the benefit of flexibility along with personal space.

 Breast milk remains fresh even after a tenure of 3-5 days – but only if it is stored in a cooler area.
 In hot areas, even after refrigerating milk, it has the tendency to lose its freshness, as the fridge constantly gets opened and closed.
 Breast milk must always be stored at the back of the freezer behind other items, and never near the door.

 You need to use this thawed milk within 24 hours, after which it should be discarded and not refrigerated again.
 Once the baby has started to drink it from the bottle, use it within 1 hour of time.
 Because temperatures can vary at different places, it would be wise to discuss this with your doctor once.

-A baby generally has about 2 ounces of milk at a given time, hence it is advisable to store breast milk in containers or pouches with a 2 ounce to 4 ounce capacity.
+A baby generally has about 2 ounces of milk at a given time, hence it is advisable to store breast milk in containers or pouches with a 2-ounce to 4-ounce capacity.
 You can label the containers or the bags with the date and time so that the earlier ones are used first.

 If you are a working mother and plan to resume your job, you may try to get into the routine of expressing and storing breast milk before you go back.
 This will ensure that your baby gets all the benefits of breast milk even when you are not around.
-You need to follow some precautions so that bacteria does not develop and spoil the milk.
+You need to follow some precautions so that bacteria do not develop and spoil the milk.

 If the milk has been expressed the same day, you may store it with milk that has already been refrigerated.
 However, never add more quantity than what is there already in the bag.
 This can be stored only till the earlier expressed milk is 5 days old.

-Most of the mothers find it favorable to collect their breast milk and store it for future purpose.
+Most mothers find it favorable to collect their breast milk and store it for future purposes.
 If you have to use it within a short span, say in a day, you may refrigerate it rather than freezing.
-It is imperative to check the cleanliness of materials you are storing the milk in.
+It is imperative to check the cleanliness of the materials you are storing the milk in.

 More on breastfeeding and formula feeding in our section here.